DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Luckily, I had painkillers on me."

 "Fool.
-It is not such minor wound.
+It is not a minor wound.
 Fortunately the wound itself didn't fester, but..."

 Next old man's gaze shifted to Kai's face.